Eat normally and take your medications as usual.

 Please let us know if you have a history of fainting or seizures.
 We normally require that you bring someone with you in the room during the test, but due to COVID restrictions this may not be possible.
 Call our office as soon as possible if you have already scheduled your appointment.

 Please DO NOT bring children under the age of ten with you unless you have an accompanying adult to stay with them in the waiting room; doing so will likely result in your appointment being rescheduled.

 First, the physician will take a brief medical history.
 You will describe your symptoms, past illnesses, and medications you are currently taking.
 Be sure to tell the physician if you are on blood thinners (anticoagulants such as Coumadin), are highly susceptible to infections, bruise easily, have a pacemaker, defibrillator, a heart murmur or current heart issue, have a history of hepatitis or AIDS, fainting, seizures, or a latex allergy.
 A brief neurological examination may follow to check muscle strength, sensations and reflexes.

-Nerve Conduction Test: Recording electrodes will be taped to your skin.
+Nerve Conduction Velocity Test (NCV): Recording electrodes will be taped to your skin.
 A stimulating electrode is held against your skin, which sends a small electrical charge along the nerve.
 You may feel a tingle or your muscle may twitch.
 The recording electrodes will detect the electrical signals as they travel along the nerve.
 The interval between the stimulation and the response will be recorded to determine how quickly and efficiently signals travel along the nerve.
 Each test will take just a few minutes, but several nerves may have to be tested depending upon the disorder.